-This report contributed to the passage of a bill creating a permanent school fund.
-During the 1833-34 session, Senator Samuel Breck was appointed chairman of a joint committee on education which produced a report stating the following:
+[T]he unremitted attention of your committee has been directed to the labour of compiling the details of a system of passage of a bill creating a permanent school fund.58 During the 1833-34 session, Senator Samuel [99] Breck was appointed chairman of a joint committee on education which produced a report stating the following:

-A radical defect in our laws upon the subject of education, is that the public aid now given, and imperfectly given, is confined to the poor.
+VII Register of Pennsylvania 386 (1830), quoted in Cremin, The American Common School 105.
+This report contributed to the confined to the poor.
 Aware of this, your committee have taken care to exclude the word poor, from the bill which will accompany this report, meaning to make the system general, that is to say, to form an educational association between the rich, the comparatively rich, and the destitute.
 Let them all fare alike in the primary schools; receive the same elementary instruction; imbibe the same republican spirit, and be animated by a feeling of perfect equality.
 (Emphasis added.)